tracktwo/xcomsave/README.md

 completely parse yet.
 This has also only been tested with the English version of the game.
 Other locales may or may not successfully load.
 Please send me a save file if you have trouble and I can attempt a fix!

+For Enemy Unknown saves, please see the fork by golinski: https://github.com/golinski/xcomsave.

 ## JSON Utilities

 The xcom2json and json2xcom tools convert to and from a JSON representation of the save file.
 No real processing is done